My All-Time Favorite Trails in Mt. Rainier National Park

 • Elevation Gain: 2,200 feet

 But it’s the meadows, especially the transition zone from subalpine (starts just below timberline) to alpine (open fields above timberline) that really make Spray Park special.
-The trees fade away as the trail climbs, leaving a path through a world of sparkling blue ponds and emerald-green heathers and grasses interrupted by splashes of color from a variety of wildflowers.
-The three-mile walk to Spray Park leads from the shores of Mowich Lake to seemingly endless open meadows of heather and alpine blossoms.
+The trees fade away as the trail climbs, leaving a path through a world of sparkling blue ponds and emerald-green vegetation interrupted by splashes of color from a variety of wildflowers.

 The path starts at the Mowich Lake Trailhead and climbs gradually through the forest for more than 1.7 miles to Spray Falls.
-Views of the falls require a brief quarter-mile side trip but this is NOT to be missed.
-Spray Falls is a glorious fantail cascade that provides a cooling spray on hot summer hikes.
+Views of the falls require a brief quarter-mile side trip, but trust me, this is NOT to be missed.
+Spray Falls is a glorious cascade that provides a cooling spray on hot summer hikes.

 • Elevation Gain: 1,100 feet